 "The lawyer I want doesn't accept Legal Aid."

 "The lawyer I want is on strike from Legal Aid."

 The Government of Ontario may be offering you "eligibility" for a Stream A disposition of at least 3 months absolute driving prohibition followed by at least 9 months interlock.
 You can't get it unless you plead guilty within the first 90 days.
 Even then you may not get it.
 If you plead not guilty, run a trial and lose you may still be "eligible" for a Stream B disposition, 6 months absolute driving prohibition followed by 12 months interlock.
 If you can't afford interlock you are looking at a minimum of 24 months driving prohibition.
 Interlock is very expensive.

-When I'm Duty Counsel about twice a month at the Brampton Courthouse I hear these comments.
+When I've Been Duty Counsel at the Brampton Courthouse I've heard these comments.
 People know they need a criminal DUI law lawyer of their choice but they can't raise the money for a retainer.
-They realize the importance of hiring an expert gladiator to fight for them in Court but they simply can't pay for it.
+They realize the importance of hiring a gladiator to fight for them in Court but they simply can't pay for it.
 They know they need expert witnesses but they cannot afford them.

 They decide to set a trial date to defend themselves "With or without Counsel."
 This means that the trial will go ahead as scheduled whether they have a lawyer or not - no adjournment is likely to be granted if they can't find a lawyer available on that date.
 They show up on a confirmation date or for trial with no options.
 The Crown and the police encourage them to plead guilty.
 The Crown implies it's a good deal for them to plead guilty.
 They go to speak to Duty Counsel who says Don't Plead Guilty!" but, tells them "I can't do trials as Duty Counsel!"

 Duty Counsel is really limited as to the time they can give you - just a few minutes.
 They can't do trials.
 They can't teach you or your parent or friend to become a lawyer in 10 minutes.